 The point being missed by all of this is it is not much of a sports story.
 If you look at a school like North Carolina, you will find that the “jocks” do better than the regular students in the class room.
 They get better grades and graduate on time.
-Like all state colleges, close to half the entering freshmen at North Carolina fail to graduate.
-The schools take in kids that have no business on a college campus just to get their government loan money.
-There’s also federal dollars and state dollars.
-The colleges know these kids have little to no chance of graduating, even with a bullshit degree like sociology or African-American studies.
+Like all state colleges, close to half the entering freshmen fail to graduate.
+Some lose interest, while others realize it is just a racket and get on with their lives.

 The problem is much worse as the dilution of college cannot be checked once it starts.
 It is simply too profitable.
-Browning the NC State catalog, I see they have a major in Landscape Architecture.
+Browsing the NC State catalog, I see they have a major in Landscape Architecture.
 At the risk of sounding like a meanie, there’s no reason for the gardener to have a college degree.
 When I was a kid I did “landscape architecture” for school money in the summers.
 An old black guy taught me “Site Planning” and “Landscape Construction Materials.”
 He had different names for them and they were pass/fail, but the results were the same.
 I admit that designing a golf course takes skill, but these guys are going to be running lawn mower gangs at the municipal golf course.